 The 2.5 GHz band is exceptionally well-suited for rural deployments (most Tribal lands are considered rural), as it provides the right balance of throughput, distance, and foliage penetration.

 In the summer of 2019, the FCC announced that Federally-recognized American Indian Tribes and Alaska Native Villages and entities they own and control could claim the 2.5 GHz spectrum over their rural Tribal lands.
-Tribal communities can submit applications during the Tribal Priority Window from February 3rd to NEW DATE.
-After the window closes, the unclaimed spectrum will be auctioned off by the county to the highest bidder.
+Over 400 applications were submitted and already hundreds have been granted by the FCC.
+Auctions for unclaimed spectrum both on and off Tribal lands will be auctioned off by the county to the highest bidder.

 Obtaining a license will provide each Tribe with the resource necessary to control their Internet future; Tribes will finally have a seat at the table from which to negotiate with partners for backhaul, vertical assets, and service.